mklewis/GoalTrack/README.md

 Before you can build this project, you must install and configure the following dependencies on your machine:

-1. [Node.js][]: We use Node to run a development web server and build the project.
-   Depending on your system, you can install Node either from source or as a pre-packaged bundle.
+1. Install Java 11.
+We recommend you use [AdoptOpenJDK](https://adoptopenjdk.net/) builds, as they are open source and free.

-After installing Node, you should be able to run the following command to install development tools.
+2. Install Node.js from the Node.js website (please use an LTS 64-bit version, non-LTS versions are not supported) After installing Node, you should be able to run the following command to install development tools.
    You will only need to run this command when dependencies change in [package.json](package.json).

 ```
 npm install